Important COVID-19 travel guidance

 - take particular care if using an ATM after dark, especially if you are alone.
 Check no one has followed you after conducting your business.

-The police in Armenia have discovered and closed an internet ring targeting British and Europeans through on-line dating agencies.
 Never part with money or share personal information including date of birth, address or financial information to someone that you have never met.

 The border between Armenia and Azerbaijan is closed.
 There are frequent violations of the 1994 ceasefire between these countries from military emplacements along the border.
 There have been periods of increased tension which can make the security situation in border regions unpredictable.